RaghadZayyat/Employee-Performance-Dashboard-Power-BI-Excel/README.md

 - Calculating attendance scores
 - Calculating productivity ratios
 - Calculating performance scores
-- Assigning performance categories
+- Classifying employee performance levels
-- Simulating performance-based salaries
+- Assigning performance-based salaries
-- Validating and preparing the dataset for Power BI
+- Validating and preparing the dataset for dashboard development

+The dataset was then imported into **Power BI** for visualization and analysis. :contentReference[oaicite:1]{index=1}

 ---